-who are arrested and booked by the police.
+Policing represents the first point of contact with the criminal justice system, and this section examines the racial and ethnic breakdown of people who are arrested and booked by the police.
 In addition to looking at arrest rates across various racial/ethnic groups, we also look at the type of charges for each arrest.
-Charges are formal accusations of a crime, so multiple charges are often associated with
+Charges are formal accusations of a crime, so multiple charges are often associated with a single arrest.

 However, we mainly focus on the most severe charge as we believe that is a better indicator of the ultimate outcome of a case.
-While police select the charges to record as the basis for arrest those charges may change upon the filing of the case in court.
+While police select the charges to record as the basis for arrest, those charges may change upon the filing of the case in court.
 For misdemeanors, charges can be filed in court by the police or by the state attorney's office.
-For a felony, charges must be filed by the state attorney's office.12 Charges vary in severity, with the most-to-least severe charges ranging from capital felonies or life felonies to first-degree, second-degree, and third-degree felonies; first-degree and second-degree misdemeanors; and ordinance violations.
-We examine arrests for nuisance crimes, which we define as low-level offenses such as panhandling, prostitution, alcohol charges, and minor drug offenses, as well as homelessnessrelated offenses.13 While many may seem relatively minor in and of themselves, arrests for some low-level offenses can dramatically affect a defendant's life because multiple convictions of such offenses can lead prosecutors to file subsequent charges for the same offense as felonies, thereby increasing the punishment severity.14 Finally, we analyze arrests by racial and ethnic composition of neighborhoods where people are arrested, as well as by the arresting police agencies.
+For a felony, charges must be filed by the state attorney's office.
+12 Charges vary in severity, with the most-to-least severe charges ranging from capital felonies or life felonies to first-degree, second-degree, and third-degree felonies; first-degree and second-degree misdemeanors; and ordinance violations.

+We examine arrests for nuisance crimes, which we define as low-level offenses such as panhandling, prostitution, alcohol charges, and minor drug offenses, as well as homelessnessrelated offenses.13 While many nuisance crimes well as by the arresting police agencies.
 Our results highlight patterns of racial and ethnic disparities in policing.
-Not only are Black Hispanics and Black non-Hispanics overrepresented among those arrested in Miami-Dade County. but arrests are concentrated in Black neighborhoods.
+Not only are Black Hispanics and Black non-Hispanics overrepresented among those arrested in Miami-Dade County, but arrests are concentrated in Black neighborhoods.
 Both Black Hispanics and Black non-Hispanics are disproportionately arrested by police for low-level crimes compared with White Hispanic defendants.
 When examining drugrelated nuisance arrests, Blacks have the highest arrest rates, regardless of ethnicity.